luigiselmi/silkdeduplication/README.md

 The converted file is also available in src/test/resources/wgs84-pat-locgeo.rdf.
 The converted target file can be imported in the Jena TDB triple store using the command

-java -cp fuseki-server.jar tdb.tdbloader --desc jena-spatial-assembler.ttl wgs84-pat-locgeo.rdf
+java -cp fuseki-server.jar tdb.tdbloader --graph=urn:x-localinstance:/enrich-pat-locgeo --desc jena-spatial-assembler.ttl wgs84-pat-locgeo.rdf

 where the paths are modified accordingly.
+The graph parameter is the named graph where the triples will be stored.
+That is the graph from where SILK will retrieve the data for the comparison with the incoming data.
+If the name of the graph is changed or not used it must be changed also in the SILK configuration file extractor/src/main/resources/silk-config-spatial.xml.